redeboer/BOSS_StarterKit/README.md

 git submodule update
 ```

-Note that subrepositories are not downloaded in neither case.

 Submodules are tied to certain commits of the corresponding repository.
-If there that corresponding repository has new commits, you can pull all changes using:
+If that corresponding repository has new commits, you can pull all changes using:

 ```bash
 git submodule foreach "(git checkout master; git pull)"
 ```

+You might have to use `git fetch --all` as well if you want to push to the corresponding repository.

-Note that the Starter Kit considers this a change: the commits you imported need to be 'reconnected' to the submodule.
+Note that the overarching Starter Kit repository considers this a change: the commits you imported need to be 'reconnected' to the submodule.
 You can see that the submodules have been moduled with `git status`.
 To push this as a new commit to the BOSS Starter Kit, use the usual procedure:

 ```bash
 git add .